HomeProductsGalleryGet Started Now

 Medicinal Properties

 Bottle gourd (Lauki) is a highly nutritious, low-calorie vegetable (90%+ water) used medicinally for hydration, detoxification, and managing lifestyle diseases.
 Rich in fiber, potassium, and antioxidants, it aids in weight loss, improves digestion, regulates blood pressure, and supports liver health.
-It is commonly used in Ayurvedic practices for its cooling, anti-inflammatory, and anti-diabetic properties

 Specifications